37-ecat Product Catalog

 Higher Speed, Less Friction

-Automotive, Bus & Truck E-Mobility Technology Development
+Automotive & Transportation E-Mobility Technology Development

 Weinheim (Germany), October 24, 2024. – For Freudenberg Sealing Technologies, the global market leader for sealing solutions, the advantages of in-wheel motors (IWM) extend beyond the passenger car segment.
 The company offers a patented sealing geometry to support original equipment manufacturers (OEMs) and manufacturers of electric motors ranging from electric cars to commercial vehicles right at the development stage.